Possible Enhancement of Superconductivity in Ambient-Pressure La$_3$Ni$_2$O$_7$ Thin Film: Introduction.

 Recently, the research team led by Z.Y.Chen achieved a breakthrough by successfully growing a La$_{2.85}$Pr$_{0.15}$Ni$_2$O$_7$ thin-film superconductor on an SrLaAlO$_{4}$ substrate under ambient pressure, with a superconducting transition temperature reaching about 40K \cite{Ko_LNO327AmbientSC,Zhou_2024_AmbientSC}.
-Recently, by refining the growth techniques, they further increased the superconducting transition temperature to 60 K \cite{zhou2025superconductivity}, stimulating extensive experimental and theoretical discussions regarding their superconducting mechanism \cite{liu2025superconductivity,XJZhou_ARPES_327,li2025photoemission,ryee2025superconductivity,ushio2025theoretical,shi2025effect,yue2025correlated,gao2025theoretical,wang2026superconducting}.
-In particular, the Fermi-surface topology has become a central issue in recent discussions of the superconducting mechanism \cite{ryee2025superconductivity,ushio2025theoretical,shi2025effect,gao2025theoretical}.
+Subsequently, by refining the growth techniques, they further increased the superconducting transition temperature to 60 K \cite{zhou2025superconductivity} stimulating extensive experimental and theoretical discussions regarding their superconducting mechanism \cite{liu2025superconductivity,XJZhou_ARPES_327,li2025photoemission,ryee2025superconductivity,ushio2025theoretical,shi2025effect,yue2025correlated,gao2025theoretical,wang2026superconducting}.
+In particular, the role of the Fermi-surface structure in superconductivity seems to have emerged as a key topic in recent discussions \cite{ryee2025superconductivity,ushio2025theoretical,shi2025effect,gao2025theoretical}.
 The theoretical study by the authors \cite{yue2025correlated} reveal this complex heterostructure is a moderately correlated system far from doped Mott insulator regime.
 Our results suggested that the superconductivity in ambient pressure La$_3$Ni$_2$O$_7$ films may originate from spin-fluctuation-induced $s_{\pm}$-wave pairing.

 However, the significance of the ambient-pressure La$_3$Ni$_2$O$_7$ thin film superconductor extends far beyond this single material.
 Its study may not only guide the discovery of nickel-based superconductors with higher superconducting transition temperatures under ambient conditions, but also suggests that the structure of La$_3$Ni$_2$O$_7$ thin films can be tuned by selecting different substrates \cite{osada2025strain}.
 This, to some extent, alleviates the experimental difficulty of doping in nickel-based systems and provides a new platform for gaining deeper insights into the superconducting pairing mechanism \cite{hao2025superconductivity,wang2025recent}.